iron-io/functions/examples/triggers/openstack-ceilometer/README.md

 +--------------------------------------+----------+-------+----------+---------+------------+--------------------------------------+------------------+
 ```

-## Change the the polling period of ceilometer
+## Change the polling period of ceilometer

 Default interval in ceilometer is 600 seconds.
 It's too long for the testing
 purposes.
 Let's change it to 60 seconds.